jrheard/blog/python/passwords.md

 * CarlsjRHeard!
 * Password12345

-Your password checker should print out `"BAD"` if the user gives it a password containing **your** username or student ID.
-We'll be checking to make sure you did this right!

 Here's one slightly tricky thing about this part of the project: my username is `"jrheard"`, and the password `CarlsjRHeard!` is invalid, but:

 <pre><code class="py">